-The highest governing body is the Board of Directors.
-The Board is responsible for charting the direction, policies, strategies and financial objectives of the Company.
+The highest governing body, the Board of Directors, is responsible for charting the direction, policies, strategies and financial objectives of the Company.
 The Board serves the interests of the Company and its shareholders, as well as our other stakeholders such as employees, customers and the community, in a manner designed to create and continue to build sustainable value.
-The Board operates in accordance with the principles set out in its Board Charter.
-A copy of the Board Charter is available on the corporate governance section of the Company's website, www.incitecpivot.com.au/Corporate\Governance.
+The Board operates in accordance with the principles set out in its Board Charter which is available at www.incitecpivot.com.au/Corporate_Governance.
 The Charter sets out the Board's own tasks and activities, as well as the matters it has reserved for its own consideration and decision-making.
-To assist the Board in meeting its responsibilities, the Board currently has the following four Committees:

-• the Audit and Risk Management Committee;
+To assist the Board in meeting its responsibilities, the Board currently has the following four Committees: • the Audit and Risk Management Committee:

-• the Nominations Committee;
+- the Nominations Committee;

-• the Remuneration Committee; and
+- the Remuneration Committee; and

-• the Health, Safety, Environment and Community Committee
+- the Health, Safety, Environment and Community Committee.

 Day-to-day management of Company affairs and the implementation of the corporate strategy and policy initiatives are formally delegated to the Managing Director & CEO.
 The Managing Director & CEO and his direct reports form the Executive Team.
 Responsibility for sustainability strategy and governance resides with the Executive Team, advised by the Corporate Sustainability Team.
 The Corporate Sustainability Team is led by the Vice President, Sustainability who reports to the Chief Financial Officer, thereby providing alignment with the financial performance for the Company and overall risk management.

-Incitec Pivot manage risk within a comprehensive risk management process which is consistent with the Australian/New Zealand Standard for Risk Management (AS/NZS ISO 31000:2009).
-A key element of this risk management process is the Board's assessment of risk, which is based on the level of risk we are able to sustain in achieving corporate objective of delivering value to shareholders.
-Risks are identified, analysed and prioritised using common methodologies and risk controls are designed and implemented having regard to the overall corporate strategy.
-Sustainability risks and opportunities, inclusive of climate change, are considered within this annual risk review process.
+Incitec Pivot manages risk within a comprehensive risk management process which is consistent with the Australian/New Zealand Standard for Risk Management (AS/NZS ISO 31000:2009).
+A key element of this risk management process is the Board's assessment of risk, which is based on the level of risk we are able to sustain in achieving the corporate objective of delivering value to shareholders.